kpaulson20/CSC_410/A5/README.txt

 numbers using Sieve Of Eratosthenes.
 I tried to time the programs using MPI_Wtime(), but I could only get so far in testing for two of the programs.
-The matrix program failed at 2 processes and the prime program failed to calculate at 6 processes.
+The matrixMul.c program failed at 2 processes and the prime.c program failed to calculate at 6 processes.

 Date 11/22/2024